benmcrae/iwc-infrastructure-test/README.md

 * Was curious about 'BIG_SECURITY_HOLE'.
 A quick Google search came back with 'Apache has not been designed to serve pages while running as root', suggesting that BIG_SECURITY_HOLE is not necessary if we change the Apache config user to a non 'root' user.

-* The server installation has been compiled the with following *static* extensions - I found the modules by looking through the `./configure --help` documentation (on an ubuntu/precise64 Vagrant box).
+* The server installation has been compiled the with following *static* extensions - I found the modules by looking at `./apachectl -M` and comparing with the `./configure --help` documentation (on an ubuntu/precise64 Vagrant box).
 Adding the modules statically via compilation allows faster execution time than enabling the modules through DSO.
 Static compilation also installs the whole module set which may not be needed (best practices are to install only the required modules used).
 ```
 ./configure --prefix /opt/apache /
 --enable-so /